After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 ... in the Žižkov neighborhood.

-Due to its height and history, is a national landmark that contributes to the spires of Prague’s skyline.
-Rising 216 meters, it’s the tallest building.
-It reminded us of the Soviet transmitter tower that we saw in East Berlin.
 Construction began in 1985 because the Soviet government wanted a massive way to broadcast television.
 The result resembles a rocket launcher.
 However, the Central Committee of the Communist Party lost power in the Czech Republic (pun intended), and Soviet brainwashing was thwarted on TV.
-(Meanwhile,brainwashing occurs on America’s corporation-owned TV to foster over-consumerism and overextended debt).
+(Meanwhile, brainwashing occurs on America’s corporation-owned TV to foster over-consumerism and overextended debt).
 In 2000, a whimsical art installation added 10 crawling babies to the tower.
 They were “the brainchild” (pun intended) of a Praguer named David Černý.
 Their faces are bar codes.

 We rendezvoused with a friend of a friend who worked nearby and wanted to meet us.
 His name was Ruslik.
 We bonded a friendship while chatting and sipping espresso at a cozy café named Guston.
 Rusticated brick walls, plank flooring, and a mishmash of chairs at wooden tables gave a snug atmosphere.
 The staff spoke English and were very welcoming.

-Ruslik was born in Siberia, Russia.
-He loves living in Prague.
-Slavic cultures share a common root of their languages, so it was easy for him to learn Czech.
-Alas, due to problematic relations between Russia and the Czech Republic (its former territory that didn’t want it), he had challenges emigrating there for a better life.
+Most people in Prague speak English as a common language, yet Ruslik is also learning to speak Czech.
+Slavic cultures share a common root of their languages, so it is easy for him to learn Czech.
+Alas, due to problematic relations between Russia and Czechia (Russia's former territory that didn’t want it), he had challenges emigrating there for a better life.
 Nevertheless, his undaunted efforts proved successful, and he lived in Prague for several years.
-I told him how my great-grandmother left Imperial Russia aboard an ocean liner and emigrated to America via NYC’s Ellis Island Immigration Center (on an island near the Statue of Liberty).
+I told him how my great-grandmother left Imperial Russia aboard an ocean liner and emigrated to America via NYC’s Ellis Island Immigration Center (near the Statue of Liberty).
 Lewis described his grandparents’ journey to immigrate from Taiwan and China to America.
 In their eras, they bravely sought a better life in the USA, but now we bravely seek a better life beyond the USA.
 After hearing about our struggles to relocate, Ruslik assured us that our initiatives were correct.
 He hinted that we were destined to live in Prague, instead of the other cities we tried for.
 It’s true that Fate works in mysterious ways, and sometimes you must encounter things that don’t work so you appreciate the right one.
 That adage applies to relationships, jobs, and careers.
-We agreed that Prague was our favorite city of 25 communities that we explored in Europe.
+We agreed that Prague was our favorite city of 25 communities that we explored in Europe!
 An hour of conversation whooshed by, and Ruslik educated us about the capital and Czech society.
 Many things aligned with our inherent values.

 Befriending us, Ruslik invited us to have lunch with him.
 We agreed.
 He escorted us to his Mercedes sedan, drove us to Vinohrady, and took us to Kozlovna Tylak (Goat House).
 Its logo is a sturdy goat, and its big windows have whimsical hoof prints etched on them.